 What hoovers up your time and robs you of effectiveness?
 I often get clients to log how they spend their time for a couple of weeks and see what they are spending their time on.
 Toggl is an excellent tool for this, especially if you have it on your phone on the desk next to you.

 You might find you’re spending too much time on client work, so you either need to stop overservicing, automate or charge more money.
 Or employ someone to do the client work instead of you.
 Maybe you need to do all four of these.

 Or you’ll find that you’re not as busy as you think you are, but your time is being sucked up by distraction and procrastination.
 Logging your time is the only way to be objective about this.

 Don’t be tempted to tell me that you’re too busy to do this.
-One of my client who I give business advice to is also incredibly busy, but whenever she gets a bit too busy she digs out Toggl and starts logging, just so that my client is aware of how she’s spending every precious minute of the day.
+One of my clients who I give business advice to is also incredibly busy, but whenever she gets a bit too busy, she digs out Toggl and starts logging, just so that my client is aware of how she’s spending every precious minute of the day.